stelar-eu/Hazard-classification/README.md

 > 🚧 **Constant Updating**
 >
-> This repo is still under construction.
+> This repo is under construction.